keeganbrenneman1/Job-Application-Assistant/README.md

 and current company information, across the whole interview pipeline.
 Built for personal use (Keegan + spouse) during an active job search, and as a portfolio piece demonstrating a hybrid grounded-generation architecture (deterministic extraction + live search-grounded research + separate reasoning call).
-/nNote: Focused on the steps following securing an initial interview right now.
+Note: Focused on the steps following securing an initial interview right now.
 ## What it does (v2)
 Paste or upload a resume and a job description (text or URL) to generate a Recruiter Screen prep doc: company snapshot, fit talking points, likely questions, questions to